wenhao-gao/SynNet/README.md

 ```
 python predict_multireactant_mp.py -n -1 --ncpu 36 --data test
 ```
-This script will feed a list of molecules from the test data and save the decoded results (predicted synthesis trees) to [SynNet/results/](./SynNet/results/).
+This script will feed a list of molecules from the test data and save the decoded results (predicted synthesis trees) to [./results/](./results/).
 One can use --help to see the instruction of each argument.
 Note: this file reads parameters from a directory, please specify the path to parameters previously.

 ### Synthesizable Molecular Design
-To perform synthesizable molecualr design, under [SynNet/scripts/](./SynNet/scripts/), run:
+To perform synthesizable molecular design, under [./scripts/](./scripts/), run:
 ```
 optimize_ga.py -i path/to/zinc.csv --radius 2 --nbits 4096 --num_population 128 --num_offspring 512 --num_gen 200 --ncpu 32 --objective gsk
 ```